-- The magnitude (depth, velocity and duration) of the flood; - Land use and susceptibility to damages; - Awareness of the community to flooding; - Effective warning time; - The availability of an evacuation plan or damage minimisation program; - Physical factors such failure of services (sewerage), flood borne debris, sedimentation; and - The types of asset and infrastructure affected.
+- The magnitude (depth, velocity and duration) of the flood; - Land use and susceptibility to damages; - Awareness of the community to flooding; - Effective warning time; - The availability of an evacuation plan or damage minimisation program; - Physical factors such as flood borne debris, sedimentation; and - The types of asset and infrastructure (e.g. sewerage, telecommunications) affected.